 Kristin’s mouth puckered into a scowl.

-‘I thought you dealt with him?’ she said, watching the narrow health inspection wind his way towards them.
+‘I thought you dealt with him?’ she said, watching the narrow health inspector wind his way towards them.
 He avoided the carefully cordoned zones where more men, in yet more brightly colour jackets, dusted away at the ruins.
 She said dusted… she flinched as one of the men swung a pickax down into the dust and something cracked beneath the tip.
 Well, she had insisted on cost before experience.

 ‘Ah Sir, Madam.’